w4jbm/Apple-1-Integer-BASIC/README.md

 If we delete line 35 (the print statement) and run it again, we can see that the value of -32,768 is calculated and there is no error message.

-So there the value -32,768 was not excluded on a whim.
+So the value -32,768 was not excluded on a whim.
 The limit of -32,767 is the result of how the unary negation operator interacts with the magnitude of the number in certain situations.

 ## Error Messages